Interface In Java Interview Questions

 Can an Interface extend another interface?

 Ans: Yes.
-An Interface can inherit another Interface, for that matter, an Interface can extend more than one Interface.
+An Interface can inherit another Interface or extend more than one Interface.

 Can a class extend more than one class?